American Missiles (Hardback)

 The book does its job well ...
 It is a must-have for writers, editors and researchers who write about American missiles.
 Those who just enjoy reading about American missiles will find it informative and enjoyable to read as well.Air Power History - The Air Force Historical Foundation

 American Missiles is a all-in-one guide to an important subject and is presented in a logical manner.Air Classics

 This book serves two functions.
 It will, as intended, be very useful for anyone attempting to identify American missiles.
 It also provides an interesting overview of the development of American missiles over the last half-century and the numerous dead-ends and failed projects that fell along the way.History of War

 This book will probably become the definitive work on the subject for the period covered and provides fast access to facts on the range of US missiles produced since 1962.Firetrench Reviews

 I found the title to be very informative.
 The book is a great primer on US Missiles and well worth it just for the detailed introduction and the information on naming and designations.
-I have... [read full review]Hyperscale
+I have enjoyed reading this title and recommend it as a general reference on US Missiles.Hyperscale